Introduction

 Cast iron plant

-A study from Stamp (2008) showed that the fresh weight of harvested leaves from the variegated cast iron plant (Aspidistra elatior ‘Variegata’) was greater under black netting than under blue, gray, or red netting.
+A study from Stamp (2008) showed that the fresh weight of harvested leaves from the variegated cast iron plant (Aspidistra elation ‘Variegata’) was greater under black netting than under blue, gray, or red netting.

 The total number of harvestable leaves was greater from plants grown under black than blue or red netting.